husarion/rosbot-mapping/README.md

 **Connect a gamepad to USB port of your PC/laptop** (the steering without the gamepad will also be described as an alternative).

-Check your configs in `.env` file:
+Check your configs in the `.env` file:

 ```
 LIDAR_SERIAL=/dev/ttyUSB0